sumpfork/dominiontabs/src/domdiv/card_db/translation.md

 - The key word `name` MUST NOT BE CHANGED, but the value after the `:` should be changed to the name of the card in the target language.
 - The key word `description` MUST NOT BE CHANGED, but the value after the `:` should be changed to the card text in the target language.
 - The key word `extra` MUST NOT BE CHANGED, but the value after the `:` should be changed to any extra rules or explanations for the card in the target language.
 If you purposely want no extra text, enter `""`.
+- You can leave out/remove any of these keys in an entry while translating and they will be filled in with the English version
 ## Special Text
 These character sequences have special meaning in the "description" and "extra" text: